Attendance and Punctuality

 Students are registered electronically for every timetabled lesson with an Attitude to Learning Grade.
 The grades are awarded as follows:

 Just as in years 7-11 our ‘Behaviour for Learning system’ provides a BFL grade in every lesson.
 The Grades range from 1 to 4.
-The minimum expectation is a 2 and within that lesson, through behaviour, the teacher may move the grade up to a 1 or perhaps move it down to a 3 or 4 if behaviour becomes unacceptable.
+The minimum expectation is a 2 and within that lesson, through behaviour and attitude to learning, the teacher may move the grade up to a 1 or perhaps move it down to a 3 or 4 if a students approach to a lesson becomes unacceptable.

 In addition to the BFL grades the students are also eligible for fortnightly ‘Subject Star’ nominations and rewards including postcards home and vouchers for the Sixth Form Bistro.